Inventory7

 What is excess inventory?

-Excess inventory refers to any surplus of goods or products that surpasses the immediate or anticipated demand from customers.
+Excess inventory refers to any surplus of goods or products that surpasses customers’ immediate or anticipated demand.
 Therefore, any inventory you have that is not utilized or sold within a reasonable timeframe is considered excess inventory.

 As mentioned above, excess inventory does not include safety stock.
-Safety stock is when you deliberately carry too much inventory on hand to pad your business from unknown factors such as shipping delays.
+Safety stock is when you deliberately carry too much inventory on hand to protect your business from unknown factors.
+It’s for those ‘just-in-case’ moments, like unexpected demand or delays from your supplier.

 Pros to holding excess inventory